detky/PowerArray/README.md

 // To extract all orders in 'Pending' state from the orders array: var filteredOrders = orders.Where({status: 'Pending'});
+```

-// filteredOrders is now a new array which contains all pending orders.
+**filteredOrders** is now a new array which contains all pending orders.
-// {status: 'Pending'} is a basic 'Conditions Object' with just one filter condition.
+**{status: 'Pending'}** is a basic 'Conditions Object' with just one filter condition.
 You can use multiple conditions at once:
-```

 ####By multiple conditions and deep properties:
 ```
 //To extract all orders in 'Pending' state, containing at least one product of **Category** A1, B2 or C3